ministryofjustice/securityanalytics-sharedinfrastructure/README.md

 ## Terraform workspaces and unique names

-It is advised that you use a separate [terraform workspace](https://www.terraform.io/docs/enterprise/workspaces/index.html) if you are collaborating with others on the same AWS account.
+It is advised that you use a separate [terraform workspace](https://www.terraform.io/docs/enterprise/workspaces/index.html) across each part of the project, if you are collaborating with others on the same AWS account.

+The workspace name is used in a variety of places as identifiers - to cater for limits of the AWS components that are used, you should use a name that is **16 characters or less**.

-You will need to do this for each part of the project.
+You will need to do set the same workspace for each part of the project.
 If you haven't set up a workspace you can do this with `terraform workspace new <workspace_name>` and select with `terraform workspace select <workspace_name>`.
 If you are unsure if you have set up a workspace you can check this with `terraform workspace list`.

-The Cognito User Pool Domain is required to be globally unique, the name is formed of the workspace and `-sec-an-users', if you experience a clash then you will have to choose a different workspace.
+The Cognito User Pool Domain, and S3 bucket names, are required to be globally unique, the name is formed of the workspace and `-sec-an-users', if you experience a clash then you will have to choose a different workspace.
 With this in mind, choose a workspace name that has a high chance of being unique.

-The workspace name is used in a variety of places as identifiers - to cater for limits of the AWS components that are used, you should use a name that is 16 characters or less.

 S3 requires bucket names to be globally unique, so when setting up your backend infrastructure, you will be prompted for a name - we use 'sec-an', however this has access permissions, so you will have to use your own unique name here to create your own private S3 bucket.